aduh95/schwifty-markdown/README.md

 ```

 Schwifty is going to listen for changes in all the markdown files within the
 `path/to/directory/to/listen` and its subdirectories.
-As soon a `.md` file is
+As soon as you touch a
-saved, your default browser should open at
+`.md` file (E.G.: pressing the save button of your editor), your default browser
-[localhost:3000](http://localhost:3000) or reload to render your document.
+should open at [localhost:3000](http://localhost:3000) or reload to render your
+document.

 You can also watch only one file if that is more convenient to you: